ptiry02/game-project/README.md

 This is a simple 2D game made with html css and javascript.

-try to get to the other side without beeing run! 😄
+try to get to the other side without beeing run over! 😄